XTC: Reissue programme and TC&I

 XTC did not technically break up in a legal sense.
 As of 2014, the group still existed as a trademark controlled by Partridge and Moulding.
 Throughout the 2010s, selected albums from the band's catalog were reissued as deluxe packages centred on new stereo and surround sound mixes by Steven Wilson.
 Partridge said that he did not "insist on any mastering or messing with XTC 5.1" and that his involvement with Wilson's mixes goes only as far as authorizing them.
 The official XTC Twitter account @xtcfans was originally managed by writer Todd Bernhardt.
 According to Partridge, after some time, "I sort of took it over, because I thought it was weird that there was another person in the way."
 In 2016, Partridge and Bernhardt released a book, Complicated Game: Inside the Songs of XTC, that contains discussions between the two about 29 XTC songs, one Partridge solo track, and an overview of his approach to songwriting.
 It was published by Jawbone Press.

 Until 2016, Moulding remained largely inactive as a musician.
 In October 2017, he and Terry Chambers issued a four-song EP, Great Aspirations (credited to "TC&I").
 Its release coincided with a televised documentary film of the band's career, XTC: This Is Pop, which premiered on Sky Arts on 7 October.
 The documentary featured new interviews with Partridge, Gregory, Moulding and Chambers.
 Moulding praised the film and commented on the possibility of a full-fledged XTC reunion: "They say never say never, don't they?
 It would seem unlikely, put it that way."
 As of January 2018, Partridge maintained that the group would "not be recording together again."

-From 29 October to 1 November, TC&I performed four sold-out shows at Swindon's Art's Centre, in Old Town.
+From 29 October to 20 November, TC&I performed six sold-out shows at Swindon's Art's Centre, in Old Town.
+For the shows, TC&I was augmented by Steve Tilling, Gary Bamford, Susannah Bevington and Lee Moulding.
 It was the first time Moulding and Chambers had played a live gig in decades.
+TC&I subsequently released a live album of the shows titled Naked Flames.

 In 2021, Moulding told Mojo that he and Partridge had recently become on good terms with each other. "[Andy and I] didn't speak for a long time, except about business, and then it was quite terse.
 But we're quite cordial with each other now, it's probably as good as it's been for quite some time.
 Would we do XTC again? (laughs) I don't think we would, because I'm not sure whether I could put up with his dictatorial ways any more, or whether he could put up with me."

+On 13 April 2024, it was announced that original keyboardist Jon Perkins had died at the age of 66.